 Size: Ursine stand between 6 and 7 feet tall, weighing on average around 300 – 500 lbs.
 Your size is Medium, despite looking like a large creature.

 Bear Claws: You have proficiency with unarmed attacks using your front claws as melee attacks.
 The claws do 1d4 slashing damage, utilizing strength.
-When you are not using these claws for something else, they can be used as natural weapons.
-When you reach level 6, increase damage dealt by the claws to d6.
-Upon reaching level 12, increase the damage to d8.
-Upon reaching level 18, the damage increases to d10.
+When you hit with your claw attack, you may use a bonus action to attempt to grapple your opponent.
+When you are not using these claws for something else, they can be used as natural weapons/an unarmed strike for abilities and effects pertaining to unarmed strikes.

 Strong Nose: You gain advantage on any Perception check that benefits your powerful sense of smell.
 This perception bonus is not granted to any sense other than smell.
 Anything that would nullify this sense would disable this ability until long rest.